pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2024-02-23-beef-broccoili.markdown

 - sauce
 - gochujang
 - marinate
 Description: Beef and broccoli is a Chinese classic, and making this version at home is what got me to like steak if cooked properly.
 I saw a small piece of sirloin on sale at the store and wanted to try it out, and I'm very impressed with the results.
-Sauteed beef, broccoli, and a topping of sesame seeds sounds delicious in my book
+Sauteed <a href="/misc/meat#ground-beef">beef</a>, broccoli, and a topping of <a href="/misc/seeds#sesame-seeds">sesame</a> seeds sounds delicious in my book
 Instructions:
 - Heat your oven to 400F, and line a cookie sheet with parchment paper.
 Add broccoli to the pan, season with salt, pepper, and oil, and roast for 30 minutes.
 Do everything else as the broccoli cooks